Welcome to the Rinaldo Laboratory

 CMV infection and immunosuppression

 Primary CMV infection is detectable in blood neutrophils and can cause a mononucleosis with a profound, self-limiting immunosuppression in immunocompetent adults.
-This research was an integral factor referenced in original CDC report on AIDS, June, 1981.
+This research was an integral factor referenced in the original CDC report on AIDS, June, 1981.
 CMV remains a major viral cofactor in HIV infection in current approaches to cure HIV infection.

 Key publications related to this work